-To run CodeWatch, you must have certain hardware installed on your computer.
-The system requirements include:
+To run CodeWatch, you must have hardware similar to what is needed to run RM/COBOL version 12 for Microsoft 32-bit Windows.
+These system requirements include:

-- An IBM PC or compatible machine with a Pentium-class processor or higher is required. - A mouse or other pointing device. - A minimum of 32 megabytes of random access memory (RAM).
-Depending on your configuration, CodeWatch may run with less memory, but this is not recommended. - Five megabytes of disk space for the CodeWatch program and supporting dynamic-link libraries (DLLs), and for updating system libraries, as required. - An 800 x 600 x 256 color display adapter.
-(1024 x 768 x 256 or better is recommended.)
+- An IBM PC or compatible machine, capable of running Microsoft Windows 2000, Microsoft Windows XP, Microsoft Windows Server 2003, Microsoft Windows Vista, or Microsoft Windows Server 2008, is required. - A minimum of 512 megabytes of random access memory (RAM).
+Depending on your configuration, CodeWatch may run with less memory, but this is not recommended. - Ten megabytes of disk space for the CodeWatch program and supporting dynamic-link libraries (DLLs), and for updating system libraries, as required. - An 1024 x 768 x 256 color display adapter.
+(1280 x 1024 x 256 or better is recommended, however.)
 Adapters that support more than 256 colors will eliminate screen flashing as you move between programs.

-Note Although CodeWatch will run in 640 x 480 x 256, this is not recommended.
+Although CodeWatch will run in 640 x 480 x 256, this is not recommended.